sgmurphy/wordpress-plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 </blockquote>
 Know more about the plugin and its features from [WooCommerce Proforma Invoices plugin](https://www.webtoffee.com/product/woocommerce-proforma-invoice/) page.

-= Print WooCommerce PDF invoices and packing slips with WooCommerce PDF Invoices, Packing Slips & Credit Notes Plugin =

-Printing WooCommerce PDF invoices and packing slips is never easy.
+== Print PDF invoices, packing slips, shipping labels, and more ==

 Every store needs to send out PDF invoices to their customers.
-The WooCommerce invoice plugin plugins that help to print WooCommerce PDF invoices and packing slips are usually one of the essential tools any store owner will require.

-Since an invoice is something that represents the company, building a professional-looking PDF invoice is key to making a good impression in the minds of customers.
-We give extra focus on the ability to customize WooCommerce invoice PDF as per the branding needs of the store.
+This WooCommerce PDF invoice and packing slips plugin helps store owners to automatically create PDF invoices, packing slips, shipping labels and other necessary order fulfillment documents and print them easily.

-Our WooCommerce invoice plugin has the feature to customize all the fields you need to display on the invoice.
-Apart from this, you can add your own style to the PDF invoice that WooCommerce generates when a new order is placed.
+Our WooCommerce invoice plugin has the feature to customize all the fields you need to display on the invoices and other documents.
+Apart from this, you can add your own style to these order fulfillment documents to make it look appealing to your brand.

-= Print WooCommerce packing slips / WooCommerce packing lists with WooCommerce PDF Invoices, Packing Slips & Credit Notes Plugin =

-You can print packing slips/packing lists from your computer using this plugin.
-WooCommerce packing slips/ WooCommerce packing lists can also be directly printed from the order page.

-= Print shipping labels with WooCommerce Shipping Labels, Dispatch Labels & Delivery Notes Plugin =

-You can print shipping labels from your computer using this plugin, which streamlines the shipping process.
-Without the paid postage, your shipping label is for informational purposes only and still needs postage paid to ship.
-Our plugin lets WooCommerce print address labels from the order page.

-= Print WooCommerce dispatch labels / WooCommerce dispatch notes and WooCommerce delivery notes with the Shipping Labels, Dispatch Labels & Delivery Notes Plugin =

-You can print dispatch labels and delivery notes from your computer using this plugin.
-WooCommerce dispatch labels and delivery notes can be directly printed from the order page.

-= About WebToffee =
+== About WebToffee ==

 WebToffee creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.

 == Installation ==

-1. Upload the plugin folder to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. That's it! you can now configure the plugin.
+= Minimum Requirements =

+* PHP 5.6 or higher is recommended
+* WordPress 3.0.1 or higher is recommended

+= Steps to install the plugin =

+To install the plugin, follow the below steps:

+Step 1: Log in to your WordPress dashboard.
+Step 2: Navigate to Plugins and select Add New.
+Step 3: In the search bar, type “WooCommerce PDF Invoices and Packing Slips” and click Search Plugins.
+Step 4: Once you find the WooCommerce PDF Invoice plugin by WebToffee, click on “Install Now”.
+Step 5: After installation, click “Activate” to activate the plugin.

 == Frequently Asked Questions ==